hayasilin/design-pattern-swift/README.md

 [Here is Traditional Chinese version 繁體中文版本](https://github.com/hayasilin/design-pattern-swift/blob/master/README_zh-Hant.md)

-This is review of Adam Freeman's [Pro Design Patterns in Swift](https://www.amazon.com/Design-Patterns-Swift-Adam-Freeman/dp/148420395X).
+This is my note after reading Adam Freeman's [Pro Design Patterns in Swift](https://www.amazon.com/Design-Patterns-Swift-Adam-Freeman/dp/148420395X).
 I pick up the most important sample code from the book and use Xcode 11's playground to run.
 Enjoy it.

 Because the book have published for a while and it uses Xcode 6's Swift syntax to demonstrate, so I modify the code to make it can run in Xcode 11 with updated Swift syntax.